FrancisLab/hass-climate-scheduler/README.md

 ### Scheduler Configuration

-Each individual scheduler is configured as a switch component.
-Each scheduler must be assigned climate entities to control and at least one profile.
+Each scheduler is registered as a switch entity.
+Each scheduler must be assigned at least one profile.

 **Schedulers**